vasilevich/youtube-streams-launcher/README.md

 ### 3. Set up the Google API client secret

 To authenticate with the Google API, you'll need a `client_secret.json` file.
-You can obtain this file by creating a new project in the [Google API Console](https://console.developers.google.com/), enabling the YouTube Data API v3, and creating OAuth 2.0 credentials with the scope of `youtube.force-ssl`.
+You can obtain this file by creating a new project in the [Google API Console](https://console.developers.google.com/), enabling the YouTube Data API v3, and creating OAuth 2.0 credentials with the scope of `youtube.youtube.readonly`.

 Once you have your `client_secret.json` file, place it in the following directory: